JohnnyZhang728/JohnnyZhang728.github.io/_pages/about.md

 You can find my CV here: [Zeyu Zhang's Curriculum Vitae](../assets/Zeyu_Zhang_CV.pdf).

-My research interests lie in the intersection of art and technology.
+My research interests lie in the interdisciplinary research that blends art and technology.
 Specifically, I am interested in exploring applications of AI and HCI in the fields of film, theater, media, and performance.
-At the core of my interests lies storytelling, and I believe that VR/AR/MR technologies provide unique opportunities for enhancing creative expression.
-These technologies enable the design of immersive & interactive experiences and foster user-centered approaches.
+At the core of my interests lies storytelling, and I am enthusiastic to utilize VR/AR/MR to enhance creative expression.
+My goal is to utilize technologies to enable the design of immersive & interactive experiences and foster user-centered approaches.

 To be specific, I aim to:
 1. Explore and develop experimental environments/user interfaces/tools for ... to ...